bitrix24/b24restdocs/api-reference/catalog/data-types.md

 - `S` — half-year
 - `Y` — year

-Used only in the on-premise version for selling content
+Used only in the on-premise version for content sales
 ||
 || **trialPriceId**
 [`integer`](../data-types.md) | Product for trial payment.

-Used only in the on-premise version for selling content ||
+Used only in the on-premise version for content sales ||
 || **withoutOrder**
 [`string`](../data-types.md) | Renewal without placing an order.
 Possible values:
 - `Y` — yes
 - `N` — no

-Used only in the on-premise version for selling content
+Used only in the on-premise version for content sales
 ||
 || **propertyN**
 [`object\|array`](../data-types.md) | Value of the trade offer property, where `N` — identifier of the property.
 There can be multiple properties.

 The value is specified in the format `{valueId: valueId, value: value}` or in the format `[{valueId: valueId1, value: value1}, ..., {valueId: valueIdN, value: valueN}]`, if the property is multiple.
-Here `valueId` — identifier of the property value, and `value` — property value.
+Here `valueId` — identifier of the property value, and `value` — value of the property.

 If `valueId` is not specified, the existing value will be removed from the database and replaced with the new one specified in `value`.
-If the property is multiple, all existing property values for which `valueId` was not specified will be removed.
+If the property is multiple, all existing values of the property for which `valueId` was not specified will be removed.

-`valueId` of all trade offer properties can be obtained using the [catalog.product.offer.get](./product/offer/catalog-product-offer-get.md) and [catalog.product.offer.list](./product/offer/catalog-product-offer-list.md) methods
+`valueId` of all trade offer properties can be obtained using the methods [catalog.product.offer.get](./product/offer/catalog-product-offer-get.md) and [catalog.product.offer.list](./product/offer/catalog-product-offer-list.md)
 ||
 |#